sidiebnou/sidiebnou.github.io/README.md

 License Information:

 This project is open-source and is licensed under the [Open Source License].
+However some of the project section is licensed under the MIT License.